CERTIFICATE OF ORIGIN

 A Certificate of Origin must be above suspicion.
-In this respect and in order to verify the exporter’s claim, the Chamber reserves the right to call for any other supporting documentary evidence or to carry out checks considered necessary or appropriate.
+In this respect and to verify the exporter’s claim, the Chamber reserves the right to call for any other supporting documentary evidence or to carry out checks considered necessary or appropriate.

 RETENTION OF DOCUMENT

-All application for certificate of origin and other documents for endorsement by the Chamber should produce an additional copy for the Chamber’s retention.
+All application for a certificate of origin and other documents for endorsement by the Chamber should produce an additional copy for the Chamber’s retention.